Treasures of Turkey: The Lost Worlds of Anatolia

 Day 8 — Urfa and Harran

 Drive this morning to Harran, where Abraham is said to have lived on his way to the Promised Land.
 A major Assyrian center of culture and commerce in antiquity, Harran today is an important archaeological site and hardscrabble village.
 Explore the ruin of the cultish Moon Temple and also see the city’s adobe “beehive” houses which were inhabited as recently as the 1980s.
-Returning to Urfa, visit the Halil-ul Rahman mosque, built on the site where Abraham was thrown into a fire that turned into a pool, and stop at the atmospheric marketplace in the old city.
+Returning to Urfa, visit the Halil-ul Rahman mosque, built on the site where Abraham was thrown into a fire that turned into a pool.
+Stop at the atmospheric marketplace in the old city, and see Goblekli Tepe, site of the oldest place of worship yet discovered (since this is an active archaeological dig, entry may not be possible).
 Tonight dine at a local restaurant overlooking Urfa’s ancient city walls.
 (B,L,D)

 Day 9 — Mt.
 Nemrut and Adiyaman

 Depart early this morning for the three-hour drive to the World Heritage site of Mt.
 Nemrut, the presumed 1st century B.C. mountaintop burial site of Antiochus I, with temples, altars, terraces, and decapitated statues of ancient gods – and their heads – scattered about.
 Having withstood both time (two millennia) and attempted destruction by iconoclasts, the colossal 26- to 33-foot high statues evoke a very distant and storied past.
 Walk to the summit, where you enjoy a picnic lunch in this spectacular setting, then spend the afternoon touring the archaeological site and museum.
 Departing late afternoon, travel the short distance to Adiyaman, reaching your hotel in time for dinner.
 (B,L,D)